bjornmagnusson/kube-app-packager/README.md

 - HELM_CHART_REPOSITORY: Helm repository to use
 - HELM_CHART_NAME: Helm chart name
 - HELM_CHART_VERSION: Helm Chart version
-- DOCKER_IMAGE: Docker image used in Helm Chart
+- DOCKER_IMAGES: Docker images used in Helm Chart (comma-separated list)
 - APP_NAME: Name of application to be built
 - APP_VERSION: Version of application to be built